What is eCommerce?

 Orders and Sales

-The admin control panel dashboard gives an insight into every aspect of your business at a glance; also the responsive design means that no matter whichever device you use to view it, the organised layout won't be compromised.
+The admin control panel dashboard gives an insight into every aspect of your business at a glance; also the responsive design means that no matter what device you use to view it, the organised layout won't be compromised.
 This is perfect for keeping up to date with your business while you are on the go.

-See how many orders need to be processed, how many of them are awaiting dispatch, and how many have already been completed, along with a bar chart that clearly displays your business turnover in daily, weekly, monthly, triannually, and yearly increments.
+See how many orders need to be processed, how many of them are awaiting dispatch, and how many have already been completed, along with a bar chart that displays your business turnover in daily, weekly, monthly, triannually, and yearly increments.

 Database Record Count